 Several factors can irritate healthy gums, causing gingivitis.
 These factors include:

-- Smoking: Smoking reduces the production of saliva, causing dry mouth, which increases the risk of gingivitis and cavities.
+- Smoking: Smoking is one of the common causes of gum disease.
+It reduces the production of saliva, causing dry mouth, which increases the risk of gingivitis and cavities.
 Also, smoking weakens your body’s ability to fight infection, making it harder to fight gum disease.

 - Poor oral hygiene: when you don’t brush your teeth, plaque accumulates on teeth and healthy gums, which increases the risk of gingivitis and cavities.

-- Hormonal changes: for example, during pregnancy, menstrual cycle, or the use of birth control bills.
+- Hormonal changes: for example, during pregnancy (pregnancy gingivitis), menstrual cycle, or the use of birth control bills.

 - Poor nutrition: such as vitamin-C deficiency.
 Vitamin-C keeps your gums healthy and prevents gingivitis.